floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_storage.md

 Since v5, you can use date/time pattern in the index name as well, as described for storage type `internal_elasticsearch`.

-SearchGuard uses the Elasticsearch REST API to send the tracked events.
+SearchGuard uses the OpenSearch/Elasticsearch REST API to send the tracked events.
 So, for `searchguard.audit.config.http_endpoints`, use a comma-delimited list of hostname/IP and the REST port (default 9200).
 For example:

 ```
 searchguard.audit.config.http_endpoints: [192.168.178.1:9200,192.168.178.2:9200]